 - <CONTAINER_TYPE> is the identifier for the container.
 The wrapper script will use the container definition (Dockerfile) located at tests/ci_build/Dockerfile.<CONTAINER_TYPE>.
-For example, setting the container type to gpu will cause the script to load the Dockerfile tests/ci_build/Dockerfile.gpu. - <DOCKER_BINARY> must be either docker or nvidia-docker.
-Choose nvidia-docker as long as you need to run any GPU code.
+For example, setting the container type to gpu will cause the script to load the Dockerfile tests/ci_build/Dockerfile.gpu. - Specify --use-gpus to run any GPU code.
+This flag will grant the container access to all NVIDIA GPUs in the base machine.
+Omit the flag if the access to GPUs is not necessary.